Airport Transportation to Disney World Guide

 When we rent a car anywhere, we typically use either AutoSlash or Hotwire for car rentals and book one of their “blind” Hot Rates.
 Renting a car can reduce waits and commute times, but we’ve found that sometimes not renting works better for us.
 Consider your circumstances, how much you want to drive while on vacation, whether you’ll be staying off-site or on-site at Walt Disney World, and how frequently you’ll want to venture beyond the bubble.

-Without question, there will be more demand for rental cars at MCO in 2022.
+Without question, there will be strong demand for rental cars at MCO during peak travel dates.
 The unknowns are to what degree, whether it’ll exceed supply of available rental cars (and how often), result in more overbookings, and the long-term impact on pricing.
-We likely won’t have answers to any of those questions until March or April 2022.
-All I know is that if I were visiting for spring break or summer vacation and planned on booking a rental car, I’d be locking in rates right now.
-(And hoping for the best when it comes to lines, overbookings, etc.)
+If you plan on booking a rental car, it’s wise to lock-in rates as early as possible.

 Rideshare – Similar deal here as with the rental car section.
 Now that they’re reasonably well-established in most cities, we assume most people are familiar with Uber and Lyft–even if you’ve never used them.
 If not, you can read some of our advice for using Uber and other ride-sharing services in the post Uber & Lyft at Walt Disney World Tips.

 In general, we are huge fans of Uber and Lyft, using rideshare services whenever possible rather than renting a car.
-Prior to becoming locals, we had almost exclusively switched from renting cars to Uber/Lyft when visiting Walt Disney World.
-For us, it just made more sense, was more convenient, and cost-effective (and this was before the “era” of Disney charging for hotel parking).
+We’ve almost exclusively switched from renting cars to Uber/Lyft when visiting Walt Disney World.
+For us, it just makes more sense, is more convenient, and cost-effective.

-That was true even on trips where we split time between Universal and Disney.
-Using rideshare in tandem with Disney transportation worked out really well for us.
+Using rideshare in tandem with Disney transportation works out really well for us.
 As with renting a car, you’ll also want to consider your circumstances to determine whether relying on rideshare is right for you.

-Perhaps some of these concerns and commentary seem overblown.
+Even though the last couple years have been a roller coaster of supply and demand imbalances, this outcome isn’t all that surprising.
 After all, Disney’s Magical Express didn’t exist until the 2000s–before the days of Uber and Lyft–and people managed to get to and from the airport just fine, and without issue.
 However, Walt Disney World attendance is up significantly since then (Magic Kingdom alone has increased by ~6 million guests).
-Suffice to say, a lot has changed since Disney’s Magical Express debuted.
-Maybe its demise won’t impact transportation, maybe it will.
-Just something of which you might want to be mindful if visiting Walt Disney World in 2022–it doesn’t hurt to hedge your bets and get something booked sooner rather than later.
+Suffice to say, a lot has changed since Disney’s Magical Express debuted and Disney attendance still hasn’t recovered to 2019 levels, so there could still be disruptions during peak travel dates.
+Just something of which you might want to be mindful if visiting Walt Disney World during a particularly busy travel time–it doesn’t hurt to hedge your bets and get something booked sooner rather than later.

 What do you think of the announcement of the Sunshine Flyer?
 Will you use the service, or is it too expensive for shared transportation?
 Will you opt for Sunshine Flyer, Mears Connect, Uber, Lyft, or renting a car?
 Thoughts on pricing, efficiency, or anything else regarding airport transportation?
 What do you think about Walt Disney World ending Disney’s Magical Express?
 Other thoughts on this?
 Any questions we can help you answer?
 Hearing your feedback–even when you disagree with us–is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!